hkimkim/Rentronics/README.md

 Northeastern Spring 2022

 ## Project Description
 Rentronics is a Web Application that enables users to rent and lease electronics in their region.
-Best Buy API was used to get product information.

 []()